975L/SiteBundle/README.md

 Error pages
 -----------
 You can also use the templates for common error pages.
 For this, you need to follow [How to Customize Error Pages](http://symfony.com/doc/current/controller/error_pages.html) to create the structure `app/Resources/TwigBundle/views/Exception` and files for each type of error.
-Of course you can still stop at the level of overidding `TwigBundle/Exception`.
+Of course you can still stop at the level of overidding `TwigBundle/Exception`, but if you want to use the pre-defined error templates, do the following:

 The types of error covered by SiteBundle are:
 - error